Both carers and users

 opportunities committee, with training provided

 to all MSPs and officers.
-There should also be a
+There should also be

-Minister with responsibility for equalities who
+a Minister with responsibility for equalities

-should be a member of the Scottish Executive.
+who should be a member of the Scottish Executive.

-Equality proofing is needed for all potential legislation,
+Equality proofing is needed for all potential

-and policy and statistics should be disaggregated
+legislation, and policy and statistics should

-should draw up plans for equality of access for
+for, should draw up plans for equality of access

-all, both physically and in access to information
+for all, both physically and in access to information

 and policy making.